Coollab-Art/cmd/README.md

 ### Testing

 Since everything that is doable in your UI should correspond to a command in code, this makes integration tests easy: simply launch the corresponding commands to reproduce any user action.

+## Running the tests

+Simply use "tests/CMakeLists.txt" to generate a project, then run it.<br/>
+If you are using VSCode and the CMake extension, this project already contains a *.vscode/settings.json* that will use the right CMakeLists.txt automatically.